Actat/tikz-cylinder/README.md

 ## Known issues

-1. Cause error when &theta; is set to 0.
+1. Cause error when &theta; of the main coordinate system is set to 0.
 1. When viewing a cylinder from the bottom, the `\filldraw` commands must be done in reverse order.